wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Each operator needs to have an associated agent.

+.. warning:: Each agent MUST ONLY be a member of the Switchboard queue

 To create an agent:

 * Go to :menuselection:`Services --> Call center --> Agents`